DocBohn/CowPi_documentation/docs/source/microcontroller.rst

 Bit 3, TWI Write Collision Flag
     If a program writes to the data register while the TWI Interrupt Flag (bit 7) is 0, a data collision will occur, and this bit will become 1.
+    If you only use controller transmitter mode *and* you always use a busy-wait loop that blocks the program while the TWI Interrupt Flag is 0, then the TWI Write Collision Flag should never become 1.

 Bit 2, TWI Enable Bit
     This bit must be a 1 at all times for the |i2c| hardware to work, and the function initially sets it to 1;